Deepfake porn could be a growing problem amid AI race

 Some social media companies have also been tightening up their rules to better protect their platforms against harmful materials.

-TikTok said last month all deepfakes or manipulated content that show realistic scenes must be labeled to indicate they're fake or altered in some way, and that deepfakes of private figures and young people are no longer allowed.
+TikTok said in March all deepfakes or manipulated content that show realistic scenes must be labeled to indicate they’re fake or altered in some way, and that deepfakes of private figures and young people are no longer allowed.
 Previously, the company had barred sexually explicit content and deepfakes that mislead viewers about real-world events and cause harm.

 The gaming platform Twitch also recently updated its policies around explicit deepfake images after a popular streamer named Atrioc was discovered to have a deepfake porn website open on his browser during a livestream in late January.
 The site featured phony images of fellow Twitch streamers.